notwopr/siddapp/README.md

 - **Download Activity Data**: Export activity data to a CSV file for data analysis.
 - **Privacy**: All your data is stored locally on your phone, ensuring no privacy concerns.

+## Installation Instructions

+1. **Download APK**: Download the APK file from the release page.

+2. **Allow Unknown Sources**: Before installing, ensure your device allows installations from unknown sources.
+Go to `Settings` > `Security` > `Unknown sources` and enable it.

+3. **Open APK File**: Use a file manager app to navigate to the downloaded APK file location.

+4. **Install the App**: Tap on the downloaded APK file.
+A prompt will appear asking you to confirm the installation.
+Review permissions and tap on "Install" to proceed with the installation.

 ## Copyright and License

 © 2024 David Choi.
 All rights reserved.